 Finding The Right Thickness For You

 Sleepers weighing less than 200 pounds should find a 10-inch mattress to be sufficient.
 Because heavier people exert a larger amount of pressure, they sleep best on a thicker mattress offering deep compression support.
-In some cases, 10-inch mattresses utilize advanced foams or an extra thick comfort layer to improve this type of support.
+I generally recommend 12 to 14-inch thick mattresses for sleepers over 200 pounds.

 Durability

 The highest quality mattresses last around seven years.
 The durability of a mattress varies by the types of materials used in its construction.
 Heavy people, in particular, need to pay special attention to durability since they put more pressure on a mattress’s layers, which can lead to faster softening or sagging.
-That’s why we recommend they consider a mattress with a ton of support, or a model that was made especially for larger body types.
+That’s why I recommend they consider a mattress with a ton of support, or a model that was made especially for larger body types.
+Looking for warranties above 8 years, guarantees longevity and enhanced durability and long term support.

 You can read more about the varying mattress materials and which ones have the highest durability in our section titled Best Type of Mattress for Larger Sleepers further down the page.